#poetry

 Learning Human by

-Naomi Shihab Nye: Tiny Journalist (2019, BOA Editions, Limited) No rating
+Naomi Shihab Nye: The tiny journalist (2019) No rating

 Grandfathers Say by Naomi Shihab Nye